jhuus/HawkEars-TensorFlow/README.md

 ## Limitations
 Some bird species are difficult to identify by sound alone.
 This includes mimics, for obvious reasons, which is why Northern Mockingbird is not currently included in the species list.
 European Starlings are included, but often mimic other birds and are therefore sometimes challenging to identify.
 Species that have been excluded because they sound too much like other species are Boreal Chickadee (sounds like Black-capped Chickadee), Hoary Redpoll (sounds like Common Redpoll) and Philadelphia Vireo (sounds like Red-eyed Vireo).

-Identification is based on 3-second segments, and for some species (e.g. Brown Thrasher) a longer segment would be better.
-I plan to explore that more in future.

 The current list is missing a number of species, especially shorebirds and waterfowl, so adding species is another future task.
 Also, it's missing sound types for many species.
 For example, juvenile begging sounds are mostly missing.
 That's partly due to difficulty getting enough good recordings of these sounds, but it's certainly an area for further work.

 Finally, HawkEars does not currently account for date or location, which could be used to adjust the likelihood or filter out certain species.
 On the other hand, off-season rarities do occur, so we have to be careful about our assumptions.